 Like many other academic research libraries, the UCSB Library faces multiple challenges in the effort to build collections and provide access to information resources needed to support the diverse programs of research and teaching on our campus.

 Prices for scholarly journals have been rising on average about 6 percent annually, and for academic books, about 4.5 percent annually–well above the rate of inflation in the general economy.

-Because of the challenging economic environment of the past decade, and especially following the global recession of 2007-2009, the collections budgets of many research libraries have failed to keep up with the demands of the academic information marketplace.
-At UCSB, with a collections budget that has remained flat for nearly a decade, the library's purchasing power for information resources has been deeply eroded because of the cumulative effects of inflation.
+- The collections budgets of many research libraries have failed to keep up with the demands of the academic information marketplace.
+At UCSB, collections funding has remained flat for nearly a decade, deeply eroding the library's purchasing power because of the cumulative effects of inflation.

 Journal subscriptions can be surprisingly expensive.
 Here are a few sample titles from the current subscriptions of the UCSB Library:Journal TitleAnnual Cost to UCSB Library